Sarah “Redbud”

 Childhood, personal passions & life experiences

-Redbud grew up both smack-dab in the city of Houston and on a lot of land outside the city, gardening with their family & caring for the land from a young age.
-They had a vegetable garden along with orange, lemon, fig, pecan, and persimmon trees.
-She remembers making pepper jelly, sifting soil, and exploring the surrounding woods and bayou banks.
-She lived among wild hogs, diverse birds (world heritage site for birding), alligators, fireflies, squirrels, snapping turtles, coyotes, and bobcats.
-Redbud attributes her commitment to caring for the earth to their childhood experiences, which is why she works to foster biophilia (loving nature) in youth today.
+Redbud grew up in Houston, gardening with family and caring for the land from a young age.
+They tended a vegetable garden along with fruit & nut trees.
+She remembers making pepper jelly, sifting soil, and exploring the woods and bayou banks alive with diverse birds, wild hogs, alligators, fireflies, snapping turtles, and bobcats.
+These early experiences sparked a commitment to care for the earth & foster biophilia—a love of nature—in her community.

-Redbud loves exploring new wild places & cities alike with a fondness for learning and novel experiences.
-They love camping, hiking, rockhounding, relaxing in or near water, mushroom foraging with her spouse & partner in adventure—Dwan, and their child—Kamdyn.
-When they aren’t exploring or gardening, Redbud enjoys eating delicious food, dancing & listening to music, and spending quality time with friends & family.
+Redbud loves exploring wild & urban places and is drawn to learning and novel experiences.
+They love camping, hiking, rockhounding, relaxing in or near water, mushroom foraging, and adventuring with her spouse & child.
+Redbud enjoys eating delicious food, dancing, music, and spending time with friends & family.
 As someone with chronic illness & disabilities, Redbud embraces listening to her body & needs and supports others to do the same.

 Formal education & professional experience

-Redbud received a bachelor’s degree in Communications & World Cultures from the University of Houston, where she later worked as the Sustainability Manager for the whole campus.
-Notable projects include restoring a section of campus lawn to a native pocket prairie and managing an organic community garden for low-income community members in a food desert.
-Redbud moved from Texas to Oregon to pursue a master’s degree in Environmental Arts & Humanities at Oregon State University where she studied environmental justice, land-based education, and ecological ethics.
-She also led the H.J.
-Andrews Forest Discovery Trail project — an arts & ecology learning experience for youth in an old-growth forest.
+Redbud has a bachelor’s degree in Communications & World Cultures from the University of Houston, later working as the Sustainability Manager where she restored some campus lawns to native prairie and managed an organic community garden in a food desert.
+Redbud moved to Oregon to pursue a master’s degree in Environmental Arts & Humanities at Oregon State University, studying environmental justice, land-based education, and ecological ethics while leading an arts & ecology field trip experience in an old-growth forest.

-She later worked at Straub Outdoors in Salem as an educator and Whole Earth Nature School in Eugene as the Outdoor School Director and Equity & Engagement Director.
-Sarah has extensive experience leading training in and implementing practices aligned with trauma-informed care, restorative justice, intersectional justice, queer rights, Indigenous land rights, traditional ecological knowledge, equitable education, and accommodation plans.
+She later worked at Straub Outdoors in Salem and Whole Earth Nature School in Eugene as the Outdoor School Director and Equity & Engagement Director.
+Sarah has extensive experience in trauma-informed care, restorative justice, intersectional justice, queer rights, Indigenous land rights, traditional ecological knowledge, equitable education, and accommodation plans.

 Learn more about Redbud: https://sarahminette.com/